 If you have any questions, you can use the same form to contact our editors and we will get back to you as soon as possible.

-Applications for the first round in 2020 closed on Sunday, 2nd February at midnight WST.
-Applications for the second round are currently open.
+Applications for the second period of 2020, from 1st September 2020 to 28th February 2021, are now closed.
 All applicants will be notified of the outcome of their submission.